1,000+ Opportunities

 HCBS.
 DHHS@maine. gov “A Path for ME” Lifespan Project DHHS Awards Second Round of Grants for Innovative Projects Supporting People with Disabilities DHHS Awards First Round of Grants for Innovative Projects Supporting People with Disabilities

-Based on current listing details, eligibility includes: Organizations developing pilot projects for individuals with intellectual and developmental disabilities, autism, cerebral palsy, seizure disorders, or similar conditions in Maine.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations developing pilot projects for individuals with intellectual and developmental disabilities, autism, cerebral palsy, seizure disorders, or similar conditions in Maine.
+Confirm the full requirements in the official notice before applying.

 The Water System Asset Security Grant is administered by the Maine Department of Health and Human Services to provide financial support for implementing security measures that protect essential water infrastructure across Maine.
 The program funds a range of security improvements including physical security (fencing, signs, cameras, alarm systems), cybersecurity projects, SCADA system upgrades, and Risk and Resilience Assessments for public water systems serving under 3,300 people.
 Eligible applicants are community and non-profit, non-community public water systems including water utilities, mobile home parks, apartment buildings, nursing homes, and schools across all Maine counties.
 Awards are up to $20,000, with a deadline of June 30, 2026.